santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 ### Portal
 The portal is one of the most common tools for managing ACL permissions.
+One thing to note about the portal, however:
+**The Portal is not efficient for large-scale permissions editing.**

+For large numbers of files and folders, Portal operations will be relatively slow and it will be required for the user to keep their browser tab option for the operation to complete!
+For large-scale operations, using another tool or script is highly recommended.

-Under the 'Data Explorer' you can select any file/folder and choose 'Access' to view or edit its permissions.
+To edit permissions from the portal, under the 'Data Explorer' you can select any file/folder and choose 'Access' to view or edit its permissions.
 ![image.png](/.attachments/image-9ae0b425-b8d1-44c8-9b98-40e4c3069ccb.png)

 To be able to add or edit these permissions, you will need at least the permissions listed above.
 Otherwise, the options to add or edit will appear as greyed out.